hu4132231/api-testing-practice/README.md

 ## Postman Test Coverage

-In Postman, each request includes test scripts for validating:
+In Postman, each request includes test scripts for validating key response conditions such as:

 - Status code
-- Key fields in the response body
+- Required fields in the response body
-- Response structure
+- Basic response structure
-- Array existence
+- Array existence where applicable
-- Response time
+- Basic response time checks

 Example checks include: